Azaxis/learning-opentok-ios/README.md

 * *signaling* -- This branch shows you how to use the OpenTok signaling API to implement text chat.

+You will also need to clone the OpenTok PHP Getting Started repo and run its code on a PHP-enabled web server.
+See the next section for more information.

 Configuring the application
 ---------------------------

-Before you can test the application, you need to make some settings in Xcode.
+Before you can test the application, you need to make some settings in Xcode and set up a web service to handle some OpenTok-related API calls.

 ## Adding the OpenTok framework